-Given the availability of zero emission equipment in certain off-road sectors, zero emissions requirements are also feasible and needed, as discussed in various CARB measures in the Off-Road Equipment portion of the Draft 2022 State SIP Strategy.
-CARB would also petition and/or advocate to the U.S. EPA to require zero emission standards for off-road equipment where the technology is feasible.
+Given the availability of zero emission equipment in certain off-road sectors, zero emissions requirements are also feasible and needed, as discussed in various CARB measures in the Off-Road Equipment portion of the PraftProposed 2022 State SIP Strategy.
+CARB would also-petition and/or advocate to the-U.S. EPA to require zero emission standards for off-road equipment where the technology is feasible to achieve the needed NOx emissions reductions for the South Coast in 2037.
 Zero emission technology is maturing and penetrating the off-road equipment categories, and federal zero emission standards for off-road equipment would provide a clear path for zero emission technology to continue maturing.